"I get asked a lot about how I manage my personal and business finances".

 Right now, I do my banking at Bank of America where I have a checking account strictly for bill payments, a joint account with my husband, a splurge account and an account for my immediate short-term goals i.e. goals I want to accomplish in less than a year.

 I also have a Rize savings account, where I save for other short terms goals that are a little further out into the future i.e. goals I want to accomplish between 1 and 5 years from now.
+In addition, I recently opened a Chime bank account and will be saving my "fun money" there.

 - Where I invest